Manotick Watermain Link (Phase 2)

 Public engagement

-An online public information session was held in March 2023 to present the design drawings to the public.
+Two online public information sessions were held (July 2022 and March 2023) to present the design drawings to the public.
 At that time, residents were able to review the design, ask questions and provide comment on the proposed works.

 Accessibility